Configuring Workflow Input elements

 For information about configuring reference data inputs in workflows, see Reference data and workflows.
 The use of the "Workflow role" option, available in tool input channels and in Input elements where reference data is expected is described there.
 Information about launching workflows where workflow roles have been defined is described in Specifying reference data in the launch wizard.

-Configuring import options
+Configuring Input element options

 - Allow any compatible importer All compatible importers will be available when launching the workflow and all the options for each importer will be configurable.